New details emerge in USS Fitzgerald collision

 The official also strongly emphasized that no judgments are being made about the timing of the decision to shut the watertight hatch.
 It is also not clear if those on the bridge called the commanding officer as the crisis unfolded.

 The collision occurred very close to the cabin of Cmdr.
 Bryce Benson, and he was briefly unable to get out.
-The crew helped him to the bridge, but he was so badly injured that he had to be Medevaced off the ship and the second in command took over.
+The crew helped him to the bridge, but he was so badly injured that he had to be medevaced off the ship and the second in command took over.

 The US Navy, the US Coast Guard, and Japanese naval and maritime authorities are all conducting investigations.

-A very initial assessment suggests the container ship might have been on some type of autopilot system at the time of the crash, the official said.
+An early assessment suggests the container ship might have been on some type of autopilot system at the time of the collision, the official said.

 However, that does not explain how and why the crew of the Fitzgerald did not see the other ship coming, or why they were unable to maneuver away from it, the official said.

 Initial reports suggest that the collision occurred at 1:30 a.m., but the container ship crew did not automatically realize it had happened.
-The ship turned back and it appears the collision was then formally reported around 2:20 a.m.
+The container ship turned back, and it appears the collision was then formally reported around 2:20 a.m.

-In order to help determine what happened, investigators will download radar data from the ship's Aegis Weapons System which records routine details on position, course, speed and any nearby ships or aircraft.
+To help determine what happened, investigators will download radar data from the ship's Aegis weapons system, which records routine details on position, course, speed and any nearby ships or aircraft.
 Navigation and radar data will also be gathered from the cargo ship.

 Another factor being examined is the impact of the destruction of the Fitzgerald's communications gear on the ability of the crew to call back to shore to inform commanders they needed help.